Who decides what will be an OER at SAIT?

 OERs are located across countless repositories and websites.
 You can find a list of repositories at http://libguides.sait.ca/OER/FindOER

-If you need additional help, contact the Reg Erhardt Library or the Centre for Learning and Teaching.
+If you need additional help, contact your Library Liaison.

-SAIT’s OER policy states that the Reg Erhardt Library, the Center for Learning and Teaching, and SAIT’s copyright officer are responsible for training SAIT employees to select, evaluate and use OERs.
+SAIT’s OER policy states that the Reg Erhardt Library, CADI, and SAIT’s copyright officer are responsible for supporting SAIT employees when selecting, evaluating and using OERs.

 Hilton, J. (2016).
 Open educational resources and college textbook choices: a review of research on efficacy and perceptions.
 Educational Technology Research and Development, 64(4), 573-590. https://doi.org/10.1007/s11423-016-9434-9